qubeio/tha-argocd/README.md

 4. Syncs all applications from `applications/fleet-manager/`
 5. Manages its own installation via `argocd-install.yaml`

-See [BOOTSTRAP.md](./BOOTSTRAP.md) for detailed architecture and troubleshooting.
+See [BOOTSTRAP.md](./BOOTSTRAP.md) for detailed architecture and troubleshooting..

 ## Making Changes